 When the survey has been activated and sent out to the added respondents, or published via a survey link it will be available for respondents to answer the survey.
 The aggregated answers are gathered into Netigate and will be presented in real time with live graphs and word clouds directly in your account.

 How quickly can I expect to receive answers?

 Where do I find the survey results?

 - Go to the survey that you wish to view the results for and just click on the name of the survey and you will access the report.

-- You can access the report directly by clicking the button “Click here to go to survey report“-button on the right side, under the options of that specific survey ().
+- You can access the report directly by clicking the icon on the right side, among the options for that specific survey.

 You can view the result and create reports while the survey is still ongoing and those reports will be updated during the whole survey period.
 There are a couple of interesting things to keep an eye on throughout the survey period in order to get an overview of the progress of your survey.

-Sendouts: How many respondents (e-mail or SMS) the survey have been sent to.
+Sendouts: How many respondents (e-mail or SMS) the survey has been sent to.

 Answers: How many respondents have started responding.

 Completes: How many respondents have completed their answers to the survey.

 Drop-offs: How many of the respondents have dropped out of the survey before having completed their answer.

 Response time: How long does it take for your respondents to complete their answer.
 Calculated based on the median value of all completed answers.

 Mobile users: An estimation of how many responses have been registered through a handheld device.

 Desktop user: An estimation of how many responses have been registered on computers.

 Drop-off rate: Will show you where in the survey the drop-offs (if there are any) have occurred.

 Answers per day: Will show you on which dates the answers have been registered.
-This is interesting to follow to get an impression of the progression of survey responses and can be used in order to find the perfect times for adding reminders.
+This is interesting to follow to get an impression of the progression of survey responses and can also be used in order to find the perfect times for adding reminders.